PGlab-NIPER/Proteintox/README.md

 # Proteintox
 This is a machine learning model for protein toxicity prediction that can identify proteins and peptides that may have cardiotoxic, enterotoxic, or neurotoxic.
 The models integrated diverse features, including physicochemical properties (PnGT), composition-transition-distribution (CTD), conjoint-triads (CTraid), and amino acids composition (Compo) derived from protein primary sequence, enabling a holistic analysis of the molecules' toxicity potential.
 The fasta sequences of proteins are given as input and the model predicts the toxicity pf proteins.
 * R language for descriptors calculations
-* python for model predictions
+* Python for model predictions

 ## Contents
 ### Pediction_files